 Any solicitor, regardless of location, should be able to help you to claim for harm caused by clinical negligence.
 Below, we have given some examples of scenarios that could be construed as negligence and might result in you suffering harm.

-• Pharmacy negligence – If you are prescribed or handed the wrong medication by a doctor or pharmacist as the result of negligence, then you could claim provided this has a negative impact on your health.
+- Pharmacy negligence – If you are prescribed or handed the wrong medication by a doctor or pharmacist as a result of substandard care, then you could claim, provided this has a negative impact on your health.

 These are just a handful of examples of where medical negligence can happen.
 If you want to find out if your claim is valid based on your own circumstances, please call and talk to an expert claim advisor today.
 You may find this more useful than simply searching “medical negligence solicitors near me” to find legal representation for your claim.